gonkun/gonkun/docs/k8s.md

 ## Definitions
 ### External DNS
 Service which manages DNS records, in our case, on Route53.
 External DNS check annotations on `Service` and `Ingress` objects.
-On UserTesting we configured External DNS just for checking annotations on `Ingress` objects
+On UserTesting we configured External DNS just for checking annotations on `Ingress` objects.
+External DNS search domain names on  `annotations` or `host` on `rules`  and creates a register on Hosted Zones which we configure or matching with domain name which we configured.

+### AWS Load Balancer Controller
+Service which manages `Ingress` and `Services` k8s objects.<br>
+For `Ingress` it creates an ALB by default, but can be configured to create a NLB.<br>
+For `Service` it creates NLB only, no ALB.<br>
+We can configure the Load Balancer parameters using `annotations`.
+On the other hand, for configure Listener Rules we use the parameter `rules` of `Ingress` object.

+### Emissary Ingress
+IT DOESN'T MANAGE LOAD BALANCER.
+It's a kind of application firewall.
+It routes requests using different paths.
+It works like a AWS Listener Rule but with a lot of extra options.

 ## Tutorials and Guides